particle-iot/docs/src/content/reference/device-os/firmware.md

 | Hard reset | Boot after hard reset | Yes | Yes/No | No | Yes |

 <sup>[1]</sup> Note: If VBAT is floating when powering up for the first time, SRAM remains uninitialized.
 When using this feature for Backup RAM, it is recommended to have VBAT connected to a 3V3 or a known good power source on system first boot.
 When using this feature for Extra RAM, it is recommended to jumper VBAT to GND to ensure it always initializes on system first boot.
+{{/if}}

+{{#if has-nrf52}}
+A 3068 bytes section of backup RAM is provided for storing values that are maintained across system reset and hibernate sleep mode.
+Unlike EEPROM emulation, the backup RAM can be accessed at the same speed as regular RAM and does not have any wear limitations.

+On Gen 3 devices (Argon, Boron, B Series SoM), retained memory is only initialized in Device OS 1.5.0 and later.
+In preior versions, retained memory would always be uninitialized on first power-up.
+{{/if}}

 ### Storing data in Backup RAM (SRAM)